LONDON Jan 10 A senior British

 tabloid newspaper on Sept.
 11, 2010, and disclosed various

 details of a confidential police probe that had just been

 launched and was the subject of intense media speculation.

-The prosecution accused her of asking the paper for money
+The prosecution accused Casburn of asking the paper for

 wronged and sidelined by police colleagues.

-Casburn denied asking for payment and said her intention was
+Casburn denied asking for payment.
+She said her intention

 After hearing three days of evidence and arguments, a jury